Library for the Visually and Physically Disabled

 PHYSICAL DISABILITY: If a physical limitation makes the holding of books and turning pages impossible or so difficult as to keep the individual from reading.

-READING DISABILITY: Organic dysfunction of sufficient severity to prevent reading material in a normal manner.
+READING DISABILITY: Perceptual or reading disability of sufficient severity to prevent reading material in a normal manner.

 For a more in-depth look at eligibility for this program, visit the National Library Service (NLS) eligibility webpage .